wp-plugins/commentluv/trunk/readme.txt

 2. in use

 == ChangeLog ==

+= 2.767 =
+* Added conncettimeout to curl call
+* Added warning next to 'use template insert' checkbox in settings page

 = 2.766 =
 * Check if function has been called before to prevent two links being added.